rubenrabb01/Modeling-MacFish-database/Use of reservoir parts.md

 1|2   -1.026      2.142  -0.479
 2|3    1.257      2.142   0.587
 ```
-As before, distance range is significantly related to reservoir use in pikeperch relative to perk; i.e., since the estimate is + the probability to move towards upper and tributaries area increase with horizontal momvement (see the increasing trend, upper, in the first plot below).
-However, horizontal movement does not relate to the probability of visiting higher river area in pike
+- As before, distance range is significantly related to reservoir use in pikeperch relative to perk; i.e., since the estimate is + the probability to move towards upper and tributaries area increase with horizontal momvement (see the increasing trend, upper, in the first plot below)
+- However, horizontal movement does not relate to the probability of visiting higher river area in _pike_
-whereas it does relative to lower river areas in wels
+whereas it does relative to lower river areas in _wels_
 ```
 plot(Effect(c("fi_species", "ranged2d"), m9),lines=list(multiline=TRUE), rug = FALSE, layout=c(2, 2))
 ```